Courses Offered By Department

 General Criteria for Leveling of Courses

+Students’ skills, abilities, and achievements vary.
+To meet the individual needs of a wide range of students, Dedham High School offers a variety of courses taught at different college preparatory levels; AP (Advanced Placement), H (Honors), CP1 (College Preparatory 1), and CP2 (College Preparatory 2).
 Levels differ in coverage and intensity to meet the student's ability, achievement, and needs.
 Each represents different requirements in a subject area.
 Although much of the subject matter in different levels are similar, these courses differ in the depth of content and the pace of the presentation.
 The Advanced Placement and Honors level courses are designed for students who have demonstrated significantly high achievement in previous courses within the same discipline.
 The objectives of the leveling system are to enable as many students as possible to attain a sense of mastery, maximize success, and minimize failure.

 Some students take courses at multiple levels.
 It is not unusual for a student applying to a four-year college to have taken a combination of levels.
 Students are assigned to appropriate levels in each subject and may move from one level to another when warranted or recommended by their subject teacher.
 Level assignments are determined after carefully considering the following factors: the student’s performance to date, standardized testing results, and the present teacher’s recommendation.
-Course levels are designed to maximize each student’s potential by presenting challenging coursework at an appropriate level and pace.
-It is expected that each student will acquire knowledge and develop skills in a rigorous setting.

 With few exceptions, students will be assigned to course levels in English, Mathematics, Science, Foreign Language, and Social Studies based on their previous achievements and recommendations of their teachers.
 Students will make these choices in the spring of the previous year.
 Families and students may review course requests for the upcoming school year through their student’s PowerSchool account.